besworks/ZenoQueue/README.md

 ## Limitations

 For simple, speedy, sequential job queuing, ZenoQueue is the clear choice.
-But there are some aspects that may make it be inappropriate for certain use-cases:
+But there are some aspects that may make it inappropriate for certain use-cases:

 - Tasks always execute in FIFO order
 - No pause/resume functionality